G-Node/g-node-portal/source/key_functions/data_api/electrophysiology.rst

 Electrophysiology
 =================

 The Data API provides a :ref:`common set of objects <ePhys Objects>` for dealing with electro-physiological (in vivo and/or simulated) data.
-It supports a number of functions to manage these objects, and the following sections will give an overview.
+It supports a number of functions to manage these objects, and the following sections will explain them in detail.
+To understand the concept of our model for electrophysiology please consider a nice example in the :ref:`overview <overview_ephys>` and :ref:`object specification <ePhys Objects>`.

 ----------------------------
 Create or update data object